rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Create Comment

-Create a comment for a particular target.
+This action is used to create a comment for a particular target.
 The target determines where the comment will appear within InsightIDR.
 Only certain types of RRNs are permitted as targets, such as investigation RRNs

 ##### Input